These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 What size of businesses are we talking about?
 Well, if your shop grows year-over-year by double digits and has annual revenue exceeding 8 million dollars, it generally means you’re ready.
 But don’t worry – it’s not a condition you are obliged to meet!

-- you find it difficult to include new tools into your existing technology
+• You find it difficult to include new tools into your existing technology

-- you want to have more control over site performance and speed
+• You want to have more control over site performance and speed

-- you want to have an extremely user-friendly mobile app
+• You want to have an extremely user-friendly mobile app

-- you need to build specific elements of the e-commerce experience on your platform (such as smart mirrors, wearable tech, vending machines)
+• You need to build specific elements of the e-commerce experience on your platform (such as smart mirrors, wearable tech, vending machines)

-- you want to conform to the specific needs of your customers, being able to process and utilize advanced information about their preferences and history
+• You want to conform to the specific needs of your customers, being able to process and utilize advanced information about their preferences and history

-- you need to use another CMS (you have quite an impressive choice of headless CMS, like Contentful, Storyblok, Sanity, Strapi and Amplience, to name a few)
+• You need to use another CMS (you have quite an impressive choice of headless CMS, like Contentful, Storyblok, Sanity, Strapi and Amplience, to name a few)

-How custom should your headless architecture Shopify be?
+How custom should your headless Shopify architecture be?

 If you go headless with your site, you are no longer confined to Shopify’s tools and philosophy.
 You have the whole world of tools and services, like product information management (PIM) solutions for more seamless omnichannel experience or CMS to manage and update all your content more easily than with in-built Shopify tools.